Pokémon Ultra Sun and Ultra Moon

 Eternal Flower Floette

 Eternal Flower Floette still remains in the data and received entries for the Pokédex with the addition of the Flabébé line to the Alola Pokédex.
+Interestingly, the Pokédex entry for Eternal Flower Floette has a working pokédex QR code which, when scanned with the QR scanner, unlocks said entry.

 The flower it's holding can no longer be found blooming anywhere.
 It's also thought to contain terrifying power.